Advanced Vehicle Engineering BEng (Hons)

 Modules are assessed through formal written examinations, phase tests, formative and summative assignments.
 Ability to apply and integrate knowledge is assessed by larger scale project work as well as group assignments (where appropriate) and logbooks.

 The automotive, future low-carbon vehicle technology and motorsport sector is experiencing a solid growth.
-The UK is recognised as a world-leader in the research and design of automotive technology and the sector has invested significantly in recent years.
-Demands for Engineering graduates by these employers is growing.
+The UK is recognised as a world-leader in the research and design of automotive technology and demand for graduates is growing too.

 Our central London location means we have developed local links with Automotive OEM’s, tier suppliers, local transport companies and future transport and low carbon technology centres for London.

 Also, remember that many recruiters look favourably on BEng graduates because they demonstrate deep understanding of the science and maths underpinning engineering.

 We are University of the Year for Graduate Employment - The Times and Sunday Times Good University Guide 2018.